openstack/ironic/doc/source/install/enabling-drivers.rst

         enabled_hardware_types = ipmi,redfish,ilo,irmc
         enabled_raid_interfaces = agent,no-raid
 vendor
     is a place for vendor extensions to be exposed in API.
-See `vendor methods documentation`_ for details.
+See :doc:`/contributor/vendor-passthru` for details.

     .. code-block:: ini